-- Unavoidable fees that you will have to pay no matter what (the biggest and the least fun)
+- Unavoidable fees that you will have to pay, no matter what (the biggest and the least fun)

-- Fees that you need to pay in a lot of cases but that you should try to negotiate
+- Fees that you need to pay in a lot of cases, but that you should try to negotiate

 - Fees that unscrupulous car dealerships will tack onto your bill that you should insist be removed

-While this list may look overwhelming, it is worth keeping in mind that a good car dealership will work with you to help understand the process and won’t try to tack on unnecessary fees.
-It is worth looking at reviews online and bringing someone with you who has purchased a vehicle before if you are feeling nervous.
+While this list may look overwhelming, it is worth keeping in mind that a good car dealership will work with you to help you understand the process and won’t try to tack on unnecessary fees.
+It is worth looking at reviews online and bringing someone with you who has purchased a vehicle before, if you are feeling nervous.

 Fees You Should Pay And Get Over